Soukaina009/compressed-sensing-mnist-classification/README.md

 ## Report

-For the full theory behind this project, including the Restricted Isometry Property (RIP), the sparsity assumptions, and the complete experimental setup, see `Direct Classification in the Compressed Domain.pdf` in this repository.
+I wrote a full report for this project: `Direct Classification in the Compressed Domain.pdf`.
+It covers the theory behind compressed sensing, including the Restricted Isometry Property (RIP) and the sparsity assumptions, along with the complete experimental setup and analysis of the results above.

 ## Author

-Built by **Zemzam Soukaina**, Master's student in AI for the Digital Economy and Management.
+Built by **Soukaina**, Master's student in AI for the Digital Economy and Management.
 [GitHub](https://github.com/Soukaina009) · [LinkedIn](https://www.linkedin.com/in/soukaina-zemzam-585b8a3aa/?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base%3BEMOBq%2F32RqGeLJ3s2tgDYQ%3D%3D) · [Email](zemzamsoukaina@gmail.com)